Early Willow Run, Detroit Industrial & Edsel Ford Freeways

 The Michigan State Highway Department was well underway constructing a system of freeways both in Southeast Michigan in and around greater Detroit, but also connecting many of the state's larger cities as well as metro areas outside the state, even before there were such things as Interstate Highways.

-What began as an endeavor to get workers in Detroit to the automotive-turned-war munitions plants in Ypsilanti quicker and more efficiently eventually grew into a freeway extending first to, then through Detroit on the east and bypassing Ann Arbor on the west.
+What began as an endeavor to get workers in Detroit to the war munitions plants in Ypsilanti quicker and more efficiently eventually grew into a freeway extending first to, then through Detroit on the east and bypassing Ann Arbor on the west.
 Of course, today this corridor is but a segment in the I-94 freeway as it travels 275 miles across the Lower Peninsula from New Buffalo on Lake Michigan to Port Huron at the southernmost point of Lake Huron.

 Since so much work was completed on the I-94 corridor even before I-94

 itself existed as a route designation, the year-by-year history listings

 below act as companion pieces to the year-by-year history in the I-94